4 common causes of shoulder pain

 Shoulder pain can be debilitating and frustrating.
 Consultant Orthopaedic Surgeon Mr Ewan Bigsby outlines four common causes and what to do about them.

-From lifting, to brushing our teeth or typing at a computer, we use our shoulders more often than we realise.
-When you start to feel pain in your shoulder it can affect many of these day-to-day tasks and make us miserable in the process.
+From lifting weights to brushing our teeth or typing at a computer, we use our shoulders more often than we realise.
+When you start to feel pain in your shoulder it can affect many of the day-to-day tasks that we take for granted.

 Made up of a number of component parts, the shoulder is a complex body part and while pain felt in the shoulder can originate from the shoulder, it can also come from elsewhere, such as the neck.